Germany: Public transport strike called for Friday – DW – 02/19/2025

 How many employees are going on strike?

-Verdi said the strike was expected to last all day on Friday and would affect 53,000 employees.
+Verdi said the strike was expected to last all day on Friday and would affect 53,000 employees and around 70 municipal transport companies.

-The second round of collective bargaining on Tuesday ended without a breakthrough.
+At the same time, public transport workers in other parts of Germany are also expected to walk off the job as a result of separate wage disputes.
+In Berlin, employees of the Berlin Transport Company (BVG) will begin a 48-hour strike from Thursday morning.